Wells Fargo & Company (WFC) Stock: A Look at the Analyst Recommendations

 Piper Sandler gave a rating of “Neutral” to WFC, setting the target price at $47 in the report published on January 17th of the current year.

-Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 2.48%, as shares sank -2.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -15.34% lower at present.
+Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 2.54%, as shares surge +0.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.25% lower at present.

 Insider Trading